w39614777/w3914777/README.md

         The monitor percentage of AMPStencil-tem(FP32 mixed with FP16) in file graingrowth/monitor:total/500/float/monitor2/percentage.csv

-  For snow:
+Running for snow:

-    The running commands and files to store results is similar with graingrowth.
+    The running commands and files to store results is similar to graingrowth.